ekko1314/DITAU-Net/README.md

 # DITAU-Net
-# This repository is a supplement to our paper "DITAU-Net: Integrating Dual-Interactive Temporal Convolution with Adversarial and U-Shaped Autoencoders for Multivariate Time Series Anomaly Detection"
+# This repository is a supplement to our paper "DITAU-Net: Dual-Interactive Temporal Convolution with Adversarial and U-Shaped Autoencoders for Multivariate Time Series Anomaly Detection"

 Preprocess all datasets using the command
 ```bash